mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 # Frequently Asked Questions

 ### a.
-Can I include third party logos?
+Can I use third-party IP – logos, names, images??
 Generally not.
-Unless we received express consent from a third party to use their logo or any other trademarks, we should refrain from doing so in our open source projects.
+This creates IP issues for us down the road.
+We want to mitigate any 3P claims against Splunk.
+Unless we have express permission to commercially exploit a 3P’s IP, we cannot use it.

 ### b.
-Can I include screenshots of Splunk IP or products (e.g., UI or logos/trademarks)
+Can I add Splunk trademarks/patented IP (e.g., UI or logos/trademarks) and confidential information to my project
 Generally not.
 Including screenshots of our products affects our ability to file design patents and dilutes the value of our tradedress.
+When in doubt, check with your Splunk Legal partner.